South Korea Bordering Countries: North Korea

 South Korea Natural Resources:

-South Korea has some resources which are potential fuel resources, such as coal and hydropower.
+South Korea has some potential fuel resources, such as coal and hydropower.
 The country's metallic or mineral resources include tungsten, graphite, molybdenum and lead.

 South Korea Natural Hazards: